 - iii.
-No player shall be eligible to participate in the Semi-Finals or Finals of the Competitions unless, during the current season, he has played in a minimum of one competition match for the participating team.
-A player who has been a registered member of a Team for the whole or current season, but has not played in the one requisite matches, may be permitted to play in the Semi-Final or Final providing that he/she has not played for any other Team, either in friendly or competitive matches during the said season.
+No player shall be eligible to participate in the Semi-Finals or Finals of the Competitions unless, during the current season, they have played in a minimum of one competition match for the participating team.
+A player who has been a registered member of a Team for the whole or current season, but has not played in the one requisite matches, may be permitted to play in the Semi-Final or Final providing that they have not played for any other Team, either in friendly or competitive matches during the said season.
 In special circumstances, and with the consent of the Association, dispensation from the qualifying games may be granted in respect of a goalkeeper. - iv.
 Specific rules for player eligibility for the Girls Competitions may apply subject to the number of teams entering the competition.
 Any adaptations will be communicated to competing clubs when entries are confirmed. - v.
-For all breaches of Rule 9b a club shall be fined in accordance with the Fines Tariff and have the tie awarded to their opponents if won.
-In the event of both teams in a match committing a breach leading to expulsion then a 'bye' shall take their place in the draw for the next round. - c.
-In accordance with the Laws of the Game, the minimum the minimum number of Players that will constitute a Team for a Competition Match is 7.
-Failure to field a full team off 11 players in this competition will result in a fine in accordance with the Fines Tariff. - d.
+For all breaches of Rule 8b a club shall be fined in accordance with the Fines Tariff and have the tie awarded to their opponents if won.
+In the event of both teams in a match committing a breach leading to expulsion then a 'bye' shall take their place in the draw for the next round.
+Similarly, these penalties shall also apply where a player plays in this competition whilst serving a suspension or other such prohibition following disciplinary proceedings. - qq.
+In accordance with the Laws of the Game, the minimum the minimum number of Players that will constitute a Team for a Competition Match is

+7. Failure to field a full team off 11 players in this competition will result in a fine in accordance with the Fines Tariff.

+- rr.
 A Club may, at its discretion and in accordance with the Laws of the Game, use 5 substitute players in any match in this Competition who may be selected from 5 players.
-A player who has been substituted himself becomes a substitute and may replace another player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football. - e.
-The referee shall be informed of the names of the substitute players before the start of a Competition Match and a player not so named may not take part in that Competition Match - f.
-A player who has been named as a substitute before the start of the Competition Match but does not actually play in that game shall not be considered to have been a player in that Competition Match - g.
+A player who has been substituted himself becomes a substitute and may replace another player at any time subject to the substitution being carried out in accordance with Law 3 of the Laws of Association Football. - ss.
+The referee shall be informed of the names of the substitute players before the start of a Competition Match and a player not so named may not take part in that Competition Match - tt.
+A player who has been named as a substitute before the start of the Competition Match but does not actually play in that game shall not be considered to have been a player in that Competition Match - uu.
 For the Semi-Finals and Final ties, competing clubs must send to each other and the Association, the full names of their intended playing squad seven clear days prior to the match.
-Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff. - h.
+Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff. - vv.
 Any protest as to eligibility of players shall be lodged with the County Association at least three days prior to the date of the match.